CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 mapped_priv_user   radius_priv_user

 # server[:port]    shared_secret   timeout (secs)  src_ip
-192.168.0.254      secretkey       3
+192.168.0.254:42   myradius$key       3
 ...
 ```

 You must be able to resolve the hostname of the switch to an IP address.
-If for some reason you cannot find the hostname in DNS, you can add the hostname to the `/etc/hosts` file manually.
+If you cannot find the hostname in DNS, you can add the hostname to the `/etc/hosts` file manually.
 Be aware that adding the hostname to the `/etc/hosts` file manually can cause problems because DHCP assigns the IP address, which can change at any time.

 Cumulus Linux verifies multiple server configuration lines in the order listed.
 Other than memory, there is no limit to the number of RADIUS servers you can use.